 Charles E. Pascal

 Charles E. Pascal is an internationally respected Canadian educator with expertise in early and higher education, public policy and leadership development.
-With a well-noted track record as a former college president and deputy minister in Ontario, Charles also has demonstrated highly regarded expertise in strategic philanthropy.
+With a well-noted track record as a former college president and deputy minister in Ontario, Charles has also demonstrated highly regarded expertise in strategic philanthropy.
 He has published extensively in the fields of psychology and education and has received extensive and diverse awards and recognitions.

 In late 2007, Premier Dalton McGuinty appointed Charles as his Special Advisor on Early Learning.
 In June 2009, Pascal released his seminal report With Our Best Future in Mind: Implementing Early Learning in Ontario that is informing policy and practice across and outside of Canada.

 Currently, Charles is Professor of Applied Psychology & Human Development at OISE/University of Toronto where he is coordinator of Canada’s first flexible delivery PhD.
 Program in Early Learning.
 As well, Charles is the Special Advisor on External Relations to the Dean, OISE.
 He also teaches in a PhD. program in leadership that he developed for post-secondary and community leaders.
 Charles is also the Senior Advisor to the Chagnon Foundation in Montreal, special advisor to Australia’s Good Start Early Learning organization, a regular contributor to the Toronto Star newspaper and conducts seminars and workshops on lifelong learning, leadership, policy-making, strategic philanthropy and strategic communications.
 Charles recently co-authored Too Far from Perfect: A father-daughter conversation about public education with his teenaged daughter, Tai Pascal Notar: https://www.facebook.com/toofarfromperfect

 Charles graduated from the University of Michigan with a Ph.D. in psychology in 1969 and immediately joined the psychology faculty of McGill University in Montreal.
 While at McGill, he was a founder of The Centre for Learning and Development.
 He also founded the McGill Community Family Centre, a full-service child-care centre that was the first of its kind in Canadian universities.
 He also served on numerous community advisory boards and committees dealing with the education of disadvantaged and special-needs children.
 In addition, Charles headed a team at Montreal Children’s Hospital that invented a new training model to help parents support children with disabilities.